 Have questions about anthropology?
 Talk to us!

 The Anthropology Mentoring Program is here for you.
-Experienced mentors are available to answer any questions students may have about our Department, or about anthropology in general.
+Experienced mentors are available to answer informal questions students may have about our Department, or about anthropology in general.
 Our mission is to help undergraduates grow as anthropologists.
 Our mentors can assist with:

 - Picking the best courses for you